ansible/dci-partner-ansible/docs/overview.md

 2. **DCI agent** which sits behind the vendor's firewall and runs the integration tests.

 The control server is in charge of taking snapshots of the Ansible Git repo a number of times a day via the *feeder* process.
 It is configured to post these snapshots to *topics* which represent different releases (currently devel, and 2.3).
-The control server is managed by Ansible, and aside from getting access to the API, vendors do no not need to worry too much about this component.
+The control server is managed by Ansible, and aside from getting access to the API, vendors do not need to worry too much about this component.

 "The DCI agent is in charge of invoking integration tests.
 Since integration tests are just playbooks they can be run from the DCI agent periodically via cron jobs, manually or however the vendor sees fit.
 When this happens, the agent reaches out to the control server, authenticates, and pulls the latest snapshot for whichever topic (version) is being tested.
 The agent then uses Ansible playbooks to provision the correct test environment, runs the configured tests and then pushes the test results back to the control server.
 Once results are ready contributors from Ansible and the vendor can log in to the control server and see what happened.